Maintenant en lecture: Maple Syrup and Pecan Tartlets: A Delicious and Easy Recipe

 1. Prepare the crust:

-2. Shape the crusts:
+2. Shaping the crusts:

 3. Prepare the filling:

-4. Assemble and cook:
+4. Assemble and bake:

-Tips for Perfect Tarts
+Tips for Perfect Tartlets

 • Very cold butter : Make sure the butter for the crust is very cold to achieve a flaky texture.
 If the butter starts to soften, place the mixture in the refrigerator for 5 minutes before continuing.